GeekyAnts/native-base-docs/docs/components/Anatomy.md

 ##Content_Anatomy

 * This is a NativeBase component which renders as body element of your screen.
-* Each screen can have only one <Content> component and can be defined anywhere within the Container.
+* Each screen can have only one <code>Content</code> component and can be defined anywhere within the Container.
 * Content takes in the whole collection of React Native and NativeBase components.
 * Content provides you with stylesheet.
-* User can add custom styles while defining <Content> within their app.
+* User can add custom styles while defining <code>Content</code> within their app.
-* Replacing Component: React Native Keyboard Aware Scroll View's <KeyboardAwareScrollView>
+* Replacing Component: React Native Keyboard Aware Scroll View's <code>KeyboardAwareScrollView</code>

 <pre class="line-numbers"><code class="language-jsx">import React, { Component } from 'react';
 import { Container, Content } from 'native-base';